esr360/One-Nexus/src/ui/modules/README.md

 ### Documenting configuration properties

-When documenting the configuration properties for a module, some properties are excluded from documentation table.
-If a property is missing from the documentation table it is because of one or more of the following:
+When documenting the configuration properties for a module, some properties are excluded from the documentation table.
+If a property is missing from the documentation table, it is for one of the following reasons:

 * The property corresponds to a valid CSS property - this is treated as regular CSS.
-To learn more about the property, see the [Mozilla MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference).
+To learn more about the property, look it up on the [Mozilla MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference).

 * The property is a [global property](#TODO) and is documented there.